-So, two key things for us was one, they kept us going when lockdown first hit us and then CIT helped us with that strategic change to cloud-based systems.
+So, two key things for us were: they kept us going when lockdown first hit us and then CIT helped us with that strategic change to cloud-based systems.

 What do you think your workplace of the future will look like?

 Well it’s going to be very different; it’s going to be much less office based.
-Instead of coming into the office for eight hours a day, we are going to be working in a “work where you’re most effective”.
+Instead of coming into the office for eight hours a day, we are going to “work where you’re most effective”.

 We’ll only get together for the activities that need group input but for the rest of the time the office will just be more like a meeting place, a coffee shop where you can go if you need access to some of our reference material, you want to meet other team members or we’ve got training on and things like that.

 We think this change to flexible working is permanent and most of our staff are very, very, very keen to continuing working this way so it’s going to be very, very different.
 We’re actually using this opportunity to downsize the amount of space we have quite dramatically, but we’ll also be using different spaces, so it makes more sense for people to meet in different locations.